contextgeneric/cgp-patterns/content/associated-types.md

 }
 ```

-Notice that compared to the newtype pattern, we can opt to use plain old `String`
-_without_ wrapping it around a newtype struct.
-Contradicting to common wisdom,
-with CGP we do not put as much emphasis of requiring newtype wrapping every
-abstract type used by the application.
-This is particularly the case if the
-majority of the application is written as context-generic code.
-The reason
-for this is because the abstract types and their accompanying interfaces
-already serve the same purpose as newtypes, and so there are less needs
-to "protect" the raw values by wrapping them inside newtypes.

-That being said, readers are free to define newtypes and use them together with
-abstract types.
-This would be helpful at least for beginners, as there are
-different approaches that we will discuss in later chapters on how to properly
-restrict the access of underlying concrete types inside context-generic code.
-Newtypes would also still be useful, if the values are also accessed by
-non-trival non-context-generic code, which would have unrestricted access to
-the concrete type.
+Compared to the newtype pattern, we can use plain `String` values directly, without wrapping them in a newtype struct.
+Contrary to common wisdom, in CGP, we place less emphasis on wrapping every domain type in a newtype.
+This is particularly true when most of the application is written in a context-generic style.
+The rationale is that abstract types and their accompanying interfaces already fulfill the role of newtypes by encapsulating and "protecting" raw values, reducing the need for additional wrapping.

+That said, readers are free to define newtypes and use them alongside abstract types.
+For beginners, this can be especially useful, as later chapters will explore methods to properly restrict access to underlying concrete types in context-generic code.
+Additionally, newtypes remain valuable when the raw values are also used in non-context-generic code, where access to the concrete types is unrestricted.

-In this book, we will continue using the pattern of implementing abstract types
-using plain types without additional newtype wrapping.
-We will revisit the topic
-of comparing newtypes and abstract types in later chapters.
+Throughout this book, we will primarily use plain types to implement abstract types, without additional newtype wrapping.
+However, we will revisit the comparison between newtypes and abstract types in later chapters, providing further guidance on when each approach is most appropriate.

 ## Putting It Altogether